mdolab/MACH-Aero/machAeroTutorials/aero_gridRefinementStudy.rst

 ..
 TODO: add mesh refinement plot using this method that's similar to the RAE one

-For 3D, you could use ``cgns_utils coarsen`` feature (i.e. :ref:`option-1`), you will be able to increase the first off-wall spacing ``s0`` uniformly.
-However, the grow ratio is going to change and the off-wall layers will have too much distance between each other.
-You can also directly tweak the surface mesh discretization in your meshing software (e.g., ICEM/Pointwise).
+For 3D, you will have to modify the surface mesh discretization in your meshing software (e.g., ICEM/Pointwise).

 Pros:
-    - It is more practical for 3D meshes since you could make refinement ratio less aggressive compared to ``Option 1`` (i.e., :math:`r < 2`).
+    - It is more practical for 3D meshes because you can use a less aggressive refinement ratio compared to ``Option 1`` (i.e., :math:`r < 2`).
-      This places the points on the refinement plot closer to each other  on the :math:`x`-axis so it is more likely that your coarsest volume mesh is in the asymptotic regime, which you can then use for coarse optimizations.
+      This places the points on the refinement plot closer to each other on the :math:`x`-axis, so it is more likely that your coarsest volume mesh is in the asymptotic regime, which you can then use for coarse optimizations.
     - It is the only way to generate the 0.5 level family of meshes (e.g., L0.5, L1.5, L2.5) using the ``scaleBlkFile`` procedure in the postprocessing repository to scale the surface meshes by a factor of :math:`1/\sqrt{2}`.

 Cons: